hand-e-fr/OpenHosta/docs/doc.md

         return response
 ```

-In the example above, we have overridden the "api_call" method of the Model class to create our own LLM call function.
+In the example above, we have overridden the "api_call" method of the OpenAICompatibleModel class to create our own LLM call function.
 The "api_call" method takes four arguments:

 - **message**: The parsed message sent to the LLM.